 A health savings account (HSA) is like a personal savings account but the money is earmarked for qualified medical expenses.
-These accounts are funded by employees who decide how much of their pre-tax earnings to contribute.
+These accounts are funded by employees, employers, or both.
+Employees decide how much of their pre-tax earnings to contribute.
 Pre-tax means you don’t pay income tax on the money put into these accounts.
+HSA contributions are subject to calendar year annual limits set by the IRS.

 “What can I use my HSA for?” is a frequently asked question from employees with this benefit.
 The Internal Revenue Service determines qualified healthcare expenses, including prescriptions, medical supplies and physician visits.
-This article provides details about health savings account rules regarding the variety of medical services and products they cover.
+This article provides general information about HSAs and the rules regarding the variety of medical services and products they cover.

 HSAs are an effective way to save money to help offset healthcare expenses, but they are not available to everyone.
-They are limited to those enrolled in a qualifying high deductible health plan (HDHP).
+They are limited to those enrolled in a qualifying high deductible health plan (HDHP) and have no other impermissible coverage.

-To qualify as an HDHP, the health insurance plan must have a high deductible that can change yearly.
-While the monthly premiums are lower than other insurance plans, employees pay more out-of-pocket costs before the insurance company pays.
+To qualify as an HDHP, the health insurance plan must have a minimum annual deductible, which the IRS adjusts annually.
+While the monthly HDHP rates are generally lower than other insurance plans, employees may pay more out-of-pocket costs before the insurance company pays.
 Plans in the insurance marketplace that meet this standard have an HSA-eligible label.

 An HSA and a flexible spending account (FSA) both help pay for qualified medical expenses.
 They have several differences.

-HSAs are managed by employees, while FSAs are managed and owned by employers.
+HSAs are managed by employees, while FSAs are managed and sponsored by employers.
 HSAs have a higher contribution limit than FSAs.
 For HSAs, unused funds roll over to the next year.
-All FSA funds must be used during the year or they will be lost.
+All FSA funds must generally be used during the benefits plan year or they will be lost.

 ● Doctor visits.